Are you considering taking an Islas Ballestas tour? Then this post is for you!

 I would always advise to read reviews of tours before you hand over your cash; make sure you go with only the most reputable companies.

 When you book the tour, you will be given a time of departure.
-Usually, the first tours to Islas Ballestas start at around 8:00 am, with boats setting off around 20 minutes after that time once everyone has arrived.
+Usually, the first tours to Islas Ballestas start at around 8:00 am, with boats setting off around 20 minutes after that time once everyone has boarded.

 The boat tour typically takes around one hour (any more and the guano smell might send you mad).
 It makes for a fun morning excursion, although with some tours there is the option to combine a trip to Islas Ballestas with a trip to Paracas National Reserve, too.